 Start time: The school office is open every day from 7:30 -3:30.
 School starts at 7:55 am.
 School ends at 12:35 on Mondays and 2:35 on Tuesday through Friday.
 Each student’s schedule is unique and students attend based on their individual needs.

 Students attend their Internships based on mutually agreed upon days/times after conferring with their Mentors and the Internship Coordinator.
-Students are always welcome on campus (M-Th) as long as they are productive, participating in instruction and not interfering with the learning of others or instruction.

 See the school calendar for early release and holidays.